Spartronics4915/2019-DeepSpace/OdometryNotes.md

 }
 ```

-As with any subsystem RobotStateEstimator implements a custome _Looper_
+As with any subsystem `RobotStateEstimator` implements a custom `Looper`
 that periodically updates its estimate of the robot state and stores
 it into the RobotStateMap.